cables-gl/cables_docs/md/5_writing_ops/dev_attachments/dev_attachments.md

 ![create_attachment](img/attachment_files.png)

-You then need to give your attachment a name that will later be used to access it's content in your Op.
+You then need to give your attachment a name that will later be used to access its content in your Op.
 An attachment named `my_attachment` will be accessible in the Op via `attachments["my_attachment"]`

 ## Editing Attachment

-After you created the attachment, the cables-editor will open and let you edit it's content.
+After you created the attachment, the cables-editor will open and let you edit its content.

 You can open the editor again later by clicking the edit button